Tonne: Use of mass as proxy for energy

 The SI unit of energy is the joule.
 One tonne of TNT is approximately equivalent to 4.2 gigajoules.

-In the petroleum industry the tonne of oil equivalent (toe) is a unit of energy: the amount of energy released by burning one tonne of crude oil, approx, 42 GJ.
+In the petroleum industry, the tonne of oil equivalent (toe) is a unit of energy: the amount of energy released by burning one tonne of crude oil, approximately 42 GJ.
 There are several slightly different definitions.
 This is ten times as much as a tonne of TNT because atmospheric oxygen is used.

 Unit of force

 Like the gram and the kilogram, the tonne gave rise to a (now obsolete) force unit of the same name, the tonne-force, equivalent to about 9.8 kilonewtons.
 The unit is also often called simply "tonne" or "metric ton" without identifying it as a unit of force.
 In contrast to the tonne as a mass unit, the tonne-force is not accepted for use with SI.